 Educational Psychology is the study of the mental processes that allow people to learn—to acquire new knowledge and develop new skills.
 As you pursue a graduate degree in Educational Psychology, you will develop a deep understanding of the ways that people learn—the processes that allow us to acquire new information, and to develop new skills.
 This knowledge will help you to become a more effective educator.

-As you earn your Master’s degree in Educational Psychology, you will pursue one of four areas of concentration:
+As you earn your Master’s degree in Educational Psychology, you will pursue one area of concentration:

-- Education of the Deaf or Hard of Hearing: Our next MEd program will tentatively begin in April 2022.
-Check back regularly for information about when we will begin to accept applications.
+- Education of the Deaf or Hard of Hearing: Check back regularly for information about when we will begin to accept applications.

 - Evaluation: Our MEd programs are under review.
 We are not currently accepting applications to this program concentration.